ducdao/CPE102/README.md

          make sure the move is valid/spot is unoccupied

-#Sample program run:
+#$Sample Program
 1. User starts program
 2. Welcome screen displayed, asks if user wants to play a game
 3. Takes either y or n as input
   a.
 If n, exit program
   b.
 If y, continue
 4. Ask if user would like to play vs AI or vs another player
   a.
 Possibly ask for 1 or 2 players to simplify input, while noting that if user picks 1 player, they will play           against the AI
   b.
 If player picks 1 player, ask if they would like to go first or second
 5. Begin game, display blank board
   a.
 Prompt player for their move
   b.
 If the AI is going first, just make the AI’s move, then prompt player
-6. Ensure that the appropriate functionality is present:
-  a.  print an error if user inputs an invalid move:
+6. Ensure that the appropriate functionality is present: a.print an error if user inputs an invalid move:
     i.  incorrect input format (e.g. @!, c8)
     ii.  non-empty space (e.g. b2 when b2 is filled)
   b.  make sure the AI works properly (e.g. doesn’t cheat or break)